mg30cfx/network_arch/README.md

-# network_arch
+# space SW
-Network architecture and module
+All space modules